FuelLabs/sway-applications/APPLICATION_PROGRESS.md

 #### User Interface ❌

-- Not under development
+- Not under development at this time

 #### Tests

 ##### Rust ❌

-- Do not exist
+- Not under development at this time

 ##### Typescript ❌

-- Not under development
+- Not under development at this time

 #### Documentation ❌